salsc/project4-frontend/README.md

 ## Wireframes

-Upload images of wireframe to cloudinary and add the link here with a description of the specific wireframe.
+List of stored recipes, open each recipe to show component or create new recipe, existing recipes can be deleted or edited.

 - [wireframes](https://github.com/salsc/project4-frontend/blob/main/planning/Project%204%20Wireframe.pdf)
 <!-- - [react architecture]() -->

-List of stored recipes, open each recipe to show component or create new recipe, existing recipes can be deleted or edited.

 ### MVP/PostMVP - 5min